VenVen

 Dubsado is the tool the HoneyBook subreddit cites most often when users leave after the price hike.
 It covers the same horizontal-CRM territory (quotes, contracts, payments, workflows, client portal) at a lower entry price and pulls harder on the customization lever.
 If you want every form, every email template, every workflow trigger configurable down to the field, Dubsado gives you the room to do it.

 The trade-off is the one customization-heavy tools always make.
 The UI feels a half generation older than HoneyBook.
-The learning curve is real: most operators report 8 to 12 hours to set up a Dubsado account they actually trust.
+The learning curve is real: expect a setup weekend, not an afternoon, before you trust what Dubsado sends clients.
 And once again, none of that customization knows anything about coffee.
 You can build a beautiful Dubsado workflow that still asks you to type your cost per cappuccino into a Google Sheet on the side.

 Dubsado is the right pick if HoneyBook trained you on horizontal CRMs and you want to keep that shape without the new bill.
 It is the wrong pick if you are starting from scratch and your business is coffee.
 The hours you would spend customizing Dubsado to mimic coffee-cart workflows are hours you could spend booking events on VenVen instead.